SITE PARTNER:

 Brisbane

-China is hand-painted to replicate the original crockery, much of which disappeared when word got around that the Shingle Inn was to close.
-All bakery items are baked on site as they were back when, only this time there is no trapdoor leading to the basement kitchen, that would open to pass up the cake orders.
+China is hand-painted to replicate the original crockery, most of which disappeared when word got around that the Shingle Inn was to close.
+All bakery items are baked onsite as they were back then, only this time there is no trapdoor leading to the basement kitchen, that would open to pass up the cake orders.
 Signature items throughout the ages have remained on the menu too – the breakfast waffles with butterscotch sauce and lemon meringue pies much loved by the American troops in World War II, Welsh Rarebit (1940s), Chicken Maryland (1950s), English Trifle (1960s) and Pecan Pie (1980s).

-Today diners can expect to find breakfast choices like Eggs Benedict or the indulgent Banana Deluxe, lunch options ranging from traditional sandwiches to asparagus, fetta and prosciutto quiche or prime rib fillet, (with a beer or Australian or NZ wine as this Shingle Inn is licensed), and the piece de resistance – the high tea.
+Today diners can expect to find breakfast choices like Shingle Inn's famous baked waffles, Eggs Benedict or Big Breakfast, with lunch options ranging from gourmet sandwiches to sage, spinach & feta frittata, burgers or traditional fish and chips, (with a beer or Australian or NZ wine as this Shingle Inn is licensed), and the pièce de résistance – the High Tea.

 And those looking for a special occasion with children can opt for the Teddy Bear Afternoon Tea, a little three tiered stand of ham and cheese sandwiches, gourmet sausage roll, mini quiche, fairy bread, patty cake and choc dipped marshmallow with the choice of milk shake, babycino or juice.